 Shifting Seasons and Letting Go

 I made the decision to wrap up my racing season after running 50 miles at Virgil Crest in early September.
-I felt complete having successfully mastered that course and having placed third in my GP.
+I felt complete having successfully mastered that course and having placed second in my GP.
 Even though I continued to get stronger, I had gradually started to feel a little worn from a season filled with “firsts,” so I made the decision to withdraw from an October 100-miler that would have been another first.
 I just wanted to run agenda-less through the technicolor leaves beginning to blanket the woods.
 I wanted to sleep all the hours and drink all the coffee.
 Running with wild abandon through endless piles of leaves and fall technicolor with no agenda would epitomize my month of October.

 With the shifting of seasons, sweltering heat and humidity had gradually given way to a cool reprieve, changing colors, and falling leaves.
 But after a month of technicolor forest frolicking, I was struggling to see the trails.
 The leaf piles had grown so thick that I was tempted just to jump into them.
 In some areas I would wander off trail, as everything around me looked the same, save for the red trail markers glowing in a sea of orange and yellow (I see you, white birch).
 Steep sections I frequented all summer became conveyor belts, as leaf blankets were so thick, my feet no longer made contact with the ground.
 Sliding down steep sections is not my preferred method to descend a hill.
 And while running uphill was slightly less precarious, I became keenly aware of where I placed each foot strike, as I could no longer see what was underneath.
 Roots and rocks were now completely hidden, as were acorns presumably stashed by a ground squirrel.
 Those little suckers are like ball bearings that will get you rolling, quite literally, in no time.
 Another type of movement I prefer to avoid.